StewShack/PersonalWebsiteGatsby/src/markdown-pages/_index.md

 # About Me

-I am a Quality Engineer, developer, and homebrewer.
+I am a quality engineer, developer, and homebrewer.

 After 17 years in Web development, I was offered a position as a Quality Engineer.
 I fell in love with testing after I began to use Test Driven Development.
 I discovered that I am a better "breaker" than I am a "maker".